melvynator/ELK_twitter/README.md

 A mapping is provided and offers the following:

+* A parent/child relationship between the tweet author and their tweets
-* On text fields (Twee content, User description, User location):
+* On text fields (Tweet content, User description, User location):
   * 3 Analyzers
   * Storing of the term vectors (For the 3 analyzers)
   * Storing of the token numbers (For the 3 analyzers)
+* One geofield to locate the provenance of the tweet (if available)
+* Many "keyword", "integer" field to all allow data filtering

 The 3 analyzers are:
 1. Standard
 1. English
 1. A custom analyzer that keeps emoticons and punctuations, which is useful for sentimental and emotion analysis

-The mapping is not dynamic twitter having a lot of fields that are not (or poorly) documented, it avoid data polution and keep only the data wanted.
+The mapping is not dynamic, Twitter having a lot of fields that are not (or poorly) documented, it avoid data polution and keep only the wanted data.

 ### Concerning the Kibana part

 On Kibana side the repository offer:

-* A dashboards
+* A dashboard
 * Different kind of visualizations

 ## Requirements